arthurnn/twirp-ruby/example_rack2/README.md

 # Twirp HelloWorld Example for Rack 2

-This is identical to the other example, but tweaked to run under Rack 2 with `rackup`.
+This is identical to the other example, but tweaked to run under Rack 2.

 ### Run the example